 Sussex County is well-known for its extensive beaches and shoreline along the ocean and coastal bays.
-To protect these resources, DNREC administers the State Coastal Zone Program which regulates existing industrial activities as well as manufacturing activities within the State's coastal zone.
-While some grandfathered industrial and manufacturing activities exist within the Coastal Zone, any future development must be consistent with the Act.

-The coastal zone runs the length of the eastern seaboard of the state, including the Inland Bays.
+To protect these resources, DNREC administers the State Coastal Zone Program which regulates existing heavy industrial activities as well as manufacturing activities within the State's coastal zone.
+The coastal zone runs the length of the eastern seaboard of the state.
 Coastal zone permits are necessary for any new or expanded manufacturing activities that may impact the environment, economy, aesthetics, or neighboring land uses.
+In addition, an application for a coastal zone status decision is needed if the activity may be considered heavy industry.